akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 ### Akka Typed API changes

-Akka Typed APIs are still marked as [may change](../common/may-change.md) and a few changes were made before finalizing the APIs.
+Akka Typed APIs are still marked as @ref:[may change](../common/may-change.md) and a few changes were made before finalizing the APIs.
 Compared to Akka 2.5.x the source incompatible changes are:

 * `Behaviors.intercept` now takes a factory function for the interceptor.